hl7ch/ch-ems/input/pagecontent/index.md

 * For a valid EPR document, the **name of the patient** must be known, which is not always guaranteed in emergency services

 To support the compatibility check against the CH Core EPR profiles, a warning is generated in case of deviations during validation:
-'ch-ems-epr: Warning, if the resource is not conform to the CH Core EPR restrictions'
+'ch-ems-epr: Warning that the resource is not conform to the CH Core EPR restrictions'

 *Validation: see [README CH Core](https://github.com/hl7ch/ch-core)*